vcasadei/Local-Meeting-Summarizer/README.md

 ```

 - openai-whisper: For local transcription.
-- moviepy: For extracting audio from video files.
 - requests: To communicate with the Ollama API.
 - tqdm: To show a nice progress bar during transcription, which can take some time.

-### Step 4: (For Linux) Install FFmpeg
-The `moviepy` library depends on a system tool called `ffmpeg`.

-- On Debian/Ubuntu: `sudo apt update && sudo apt install ffmpeg`

-- On Fedora/CentOS: `sudo dnf install ffmpeg`

-- macOS and Windows installers for Python libraries often handle this dependency automatically.

 Once you've completed these steps, you'll be ready to use the Python script.